Ready to tackle the fall semester?

 Flexible and Equitable Video Capture Improvements

-Last summer, we released our multi-camera support feature that allows up to six participants.
+Last summer, we released our group recording session feature that allows up to six participants.
 This summer, we’ve added even more streams and viewpoints.

 Users can now have up to nine participants to record presentations, discussions, and assignments.
 It also means more camera angles during presentations, student teaching, performances, and skill demonstrations.